-Helen Anne Marie Kirsch was born on September 22, 1887 in Chicago to immigrant parents Louis Kirsch and Anne Heinzen.
+Helen Anne Marie Kirsch was born on September 22, 1887 in Chicago to immigrant parents Louis Fritz Kirsch and Anna Heinzen.
 She had a younger brother named Albert.
 Before she married Carmen Ferraro and had 9 children she was part of a murder investigation that involved an international manhunt on 3 continents.

 Frank Constantine was boarder in the home of Mr. Arthur and Louise Gentry on LaSalle Street and was always borrowing money from the Gentrys.
 While Mr. Gentry was at work on January 6, 1906, Frank Constantine slashed Mrs. Gentry’s throat in a motive involving money.
 Fleeing the scene of the crime he ran into a neighbor and asked for a hat, to help hide his identity.
 The neighbor ran inside to get a hat and encountered the dying Mrs. Gentry.

-A nationwide manhunt ensued for anyone having an “Italian/Jewish face” and a trademark gold tooth like that of Frank Constantine’s according to news articles from those days.
+A nationwide manhunt ensued for anyone having an “Italian/Jewish face,” and a trademark gold tooth like that of Frank Constantine’s, according to news articles from those days.
 Illinois newpapers detail country-wide witnesses giving false leads, false arrests, including a story of a local priest that feared he gave the murderer $5 when he was just trying to help a stranger on the road.

 In July, 1906 while visiting a sweetheart near Poughkeepsie, NY, Frank Constantine was apprehended by the local Sheriff.
 Assistant Chicago Police Chief Schuettler, purportedly a friend of the Kirsch family, as the Tribune made it seem, because Schuettler and Kirsch were both German, had hidden Helen’s identity from the press and had been calling her Helen Schrieber for months.
 Assistant Chief Schuettler sent Helen “Schrieber” to Poughkeepsie alone to identify him.

 The press ended up discovering Helen’s true identity while she was there because she dropped a receipt for a prescription in her hotel in Poughkeepsie.
 The Chicago press went to the Kirsch’s home and pestered Helen’s family.
-The following is an excerpt from the Chicago Daily Tribune dated July 27, 1906 in which her mother Annie Heinzen Kirsch gives a statement:
+The following is an excerpt from The Chicago Tribune dated July 27, 1906 in which her mother Annie Heinzen Kirsch gives a statement:

 Click on the excerpt to make it bigger and easier for reading.
-The Kirsch’s ended up leaving their home in the care of a neighbor to stay on the other side of the Chicago while the press surrounding Constantine’s capture calmed down.
+The Kirsches ended up leaving their home in the care of a neighbor to stay on the other side of the Chicago while the press surrounding Constantine’s capture calmed down.

-Positive he was who she thought he was she identified him as Frank Constantine.
-The next day Helen sent a telegram to Chicago authorities stating: “There is absolutely no doubt in my mind that the man under arrest here is the man who killed Mrs. Gentry.
+Positive he was who she thought he was Helen identified him as Frank Constantine.
+The next day she sent a telegram to Chicago authorities stating: “There is absolutely no doubt in my mind that the man under arrest here is the man who killed Mrs. Gentry.
 I know Frank Constantine too well to be mistaken.
 It is he.”
 (The Inter-Ocean, July 27, 1906.)

-Over a year after the murder of Mrs. Louise Gentry and after Constantine had travelled between three continents spending time in Italy and Argentina with the help of his mother, a girl he loved and left in Brooklyn gave him up to the police.
-Costanstine was apprehended on the docks minutes before he could board a ship to Italy with a ticket his mother had provided.
+Over a year after the murder of Mrs. Louise Gentry and after Constantine had travelled between three continents spending time in Italy and Argentina with the help of his mother, a girl he had loved and left in Brooklyn gave him up to the police.
+Constantine was apprehended on the docks minutes before he could board a ship to Italy with a ticket his mother had provided.

 After several more delays, Constantine trial’s started in September, 1907.
 Helen was one of the witnesses to testify as to the identity of the killer.
 Constantine took the stand and testified on his own behalf saying Mrs. Gentry committed suicide because she was in love with him and he was leaving.
 According to newspaper articles, testimony proved the wounds were too severe to be self-inflicted.